 This Creative Writing Course is spread over three days.
 We will work every day 9 AM-1 PM and then 3 PM -6 PM IST.
 We write, share our writing, get feedback from the group.
 (Details of all three days are shared below).

-You work collectively - as "we".
-Over the first two days we put together many pieces which are the building blocks of our story / book.
-On day three we get to know the various players – editors, publishers, literary agents.
+Over the first two days we become better writers, and hone our craft.
+We write many building blocks of our story.
+On day three we look outward and get to know the various players – editors, publishers, literary agents.
 We understand the publishing options before a first-time author.

 Participants love this course.
 They say nice things.
-And they write - eleven books have been completed, and many more are in the works.
-To read about the books HWR has helped along, click here.
+And they write - Twelve books have been completed, and many more are in the works.
+To read about the books & awards that the HWR has helped along, click here.

-While you're here, walk in the wilderness, sit (and sing) around the fire, gaze at the stars.
-Your eyes feast on the magnificent Himalayan dusks and dawns, your ears on the live birdsong concert, your lungs on clean crisp mountain air, and your taste buds on the delectable, homely fare we're rated 5/5 for.
+While you're here, walk in the wilderness, Bask in the fire, gaze at the stars.
+Your eyes feast on the magnificent Himalayan dusks and dawns, your ears on the live birdsong concert, your lungs on clean crisp mountain air, and your taste buds on the delectable, homely fare.
+Our workshops are rated 5/5 on google, and our venue, "The Quiet Place" is rated 5/5 on Tripadvisor.

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand - 263138 (India).
 Details here.